cccoops/12505729_astronomical_image_reconstruction/README.md

 # 12505729_astronomical_image_reconstruction

 Python version: 3.11.2 <br>
-This model uses a UNet architecture for reconstruction of blurry images.
+This model uses a UNet architecture for reconstruction of blurry images. <br>
 The final model can be found in the file 'best_cnn_unet.ipynb'. <br>
 Dataset: ESA Hubble Images - 3 classes (https://www.kaggle.com/datasets/subhamshome/esa-hubble-images-3-classes?select=galaxies). <br>
-Note: to run model download images from the link, make a folder 'images' in directory, and add pictures to folder 'images' .
+Note: to run model download images from the link, make a folder 'images' in directory, and add pictures to folder 'images'. <br>
+In my original project proposal I wanted to use ViTs, however this was too difficult for me to implement succesfully.
+Hence my models remains a UNNet which also was my intended baseline model.

 ## Summary of model
 The end-to-end pipeline goes as follows:
 - Load images from directory